cewing/cf-uge/source/making.rst

 .. slide:: Add Your Remote
     :level: 3

-    In your browser, return to your newly created repository
+    In your browser, you should be viewing your newly created repository

     .. rst-class:: build
     .. container::

+        You should see instructions about what to do next.

         In your terminal, use your unix knowledge to ensure you are in your local ``uge_workshop`` directory